By 2025, 80% of all sales will be done through a digital channel – the clearest signal yet that buying behaviors have permanently changed.

 Why Is Conversational Sales Important?

-With the help of Virtual Selling Assistants, Conversational Sales ditches forms from the buying process and replaces them with an AI-powered chatbot.
+With the help of AI chatbots, Conversational Sales ditches forms from the buying process and replaces them with an AI-powered chatbot.

 But it does more than that.
 Conversational Sales empowers buyers to have conversations on their terms – not just when you reply to their inquiry or send out an automated email.

 In fact, in the 2021 State of Conversational Sales report, 9 in 10 B2B sellers said they believe it is valuable to some degree to have a Conversational Sales solution in their sales process.

 - 53% of sellers saw improvements in overall revenue growth